wwcodeportland/networking-nights/README.md

 # Networking Nights
 A monthly meetup to hear women speak about technology, make new connections, and help build a community of technical women in Portland.

-## Goals

-- provide an opportunity for engineers and technical women to speak about technology
-- learn about new technologies
-- make new connections
-- create a community of women who code and women learning to code in Portland

 ## Companies Who Have Hosted Us